 If you changed a “paint only” property, like a background image, text color, or shadows, in other words one that does not affect the layout of the page, then the browser skips layout, but it will still do paint.

 3. JS / CSS > Style > Composite #

 If you change a property that requires neither layout nor paint, and the browser jumps to just do compositing.

 This final version is the cheapest and most desirable for high pressure points in an app's lifecycle, like animations or scrolling.

-Note: If you want to know which of the three versions above changing any given CSS property will trigger head to CSS Triggers.
-And if you want the fast track to high performance animations, read the section on changing compositor-only properties.
+Note: If you want the fast track to high performance animations, read the section on changing compositor-only properties.

 Performance is the art of avoiding work, and making any work you do as efficient as possible.
 In many cases it's about working with the browser, not against it.
 It’s worth bearing in mind that the work listed above in the pipeline differ in terms of computational cost; some tasks are more expensive than others!

 Let’s take a dive into the different parts of the pipeline.
 We’ll take a look at the common issues, as well how to diagnose and fix them.

 Performance matters to users.
 Web developers need to build apps that react quickly and render smoothly.
 Google performance guru Paul Lewis is here to help you destroy jank and create web apps that maintain 60 frames per second performance.
 You'll leave this course with the tools you need to profile apps and identify the causes of jank.
 You'll explore the browser's rendering pipeline and uncover patterns that make it easy to build performant apps.